Leather Care

 How should I care for my leather goods?

-Vegetable tanned leather goods should be kept dry (so in the case of a bag, avoid carrying it on a rainy day), hydrated with oils regularly (every 3-6 months), and protected from excessive or prolonged exposure to sun, as it will “tan” in the sun.
-Chrome-tanned and combination-tanned leathers do not need to be oiled, and waxed leather, suede, and nubuck should absolutely NOT be oiled, nor cleaned in the same way as veg-tan leathers.
+Vegetable tanned leather goods should be kept dry (so in the case of a bag, try to avoid carrying it on a rainy day), hydrated with oils regularly (every 3-6 months), and protected from excessive or prolonged exposure to sun, as it will “tan” in the sun (that is, only if you don’t want it to tan).
+Chrome-tanned and combination-tanned leathers typically do not need to be oiled, and waxed leather, suede, and nubuck should absolutely NOT be oiled, nor cleaned in the same way as veg-tan leathers.

 How often should I oil my leather goods?